Harold And Maude - Dead Hearse

 Citysleuth verified this location by overlaying a 1980 aerial image with a recent one (the arrow points to the spot where Harold's Jaguar hearse was in the Then image above).
 Click or tap it to see the changes.

-Looking back from the S-bend, CitySleuth has indicated the hilltop where the camera that filmed this scene was positioned.
+Looking back from the S-bend, CitySleuth has indicated the hilltop from where the camera filmed it.

 Harold And Maude location fanatics can find their way to the S-bend from Highway 1 (on the right) using this trail map.